Data Insights

 The Area Map

-The area map will show you exactly where the other listings in your area are located.
-The more listings concentrated in one place, the more popular that area will be.
-And while we don’t always recommend buying where everyone else is, you should certainly be looking for properties in areas that are popular with international tourists and local visitors.
+While we don’t always recommend buying where everyone else is, you should certainly be looking for Airbnb properties in areas that are popular with international tourists and local visitors.
+This tool is invaluable for both new and seasoned hosts.
+Here’s why:

 Market Supply